In episode 29, Sydney shares her thoughts on motherhood, brain reactivation and leaving Edinburgh.

-Each episode is a snapshop, a moment, a sneak inside the minds of our graduates.
+Each episode is a snapshot, a moment, a sneak inside the minds of our graduates.
 Season one talks to our 2020 graduates about how things are going, or not going, for them.
-In episode thirty we meet Sydney who completed her PhD in New Testament, Language, Literature and Theology.

 All opinions expressed are those of the individual and do not necessarily reflect those of the University of Edinburgh.